ArcelorMittal: History

 ArcelorMittal was formed in 2007 from the $33 billion acquisition of Arcelor by Mittal Steel Company.
 The merger was consummated after Mittal Steel Company raised its bid for Arcelor and the Mittal family agreed to relinquish its controlling stake in the company and execute a standstill agreement not to acquire a controlling interest without approval from independent directors.
 The resulting firm produced approximately 10% of the world's steel, and was at that time the largest steel company worldwide.

 In August 2007, the company acquired Sicartsa, operator of a plant in Mexico, from Grupo Villacero for $1.44 billion.
 In October 2007, the company acquired 90% of Rongcheng Chengshan Steelcord, a Chinese steel wire company, for $26.6 million.
 In November 2007, the company increased its stake in China Oriental Group to over 73%, becoming the first foreign company to control a steel mill in China.

 In April 2008, the company, in partnership with its joint venture partner Nippon Steel announced a $240 million investment to double galvanized production capacity at their I/N Kote with the addition of a new $240-million continuous galvanizing line.
 In December 2008, the company sold the Bethlehem Steel plant in Lackawanna, New York and the Sparrows Point Mill to Severstal, to satisfy conditions for regulatory approval of the merger with Arcelor.

-In December 2008, during the Great Recession, the company closed its steel mill in Hennepin, Illinois.
-In 2017, it was demolished.

-In July 2009, the company acquired Noble’s European Laser Welded Operations as part of the bankruptcy of Noble International.
+In December 2008, during the Great Recession, the company closed its steel mill in Hennepin, Illinois; it was demolished in 2017.
+In July 2009, the company acquired Noble's European Laser Welded Operations as part of the bankruptcy of Noble International.

 In January 2011, the company completed the corporate spin-off of its stainless steel division, Aperam.
+In April 2011, the European Commission fined 17 steel producers for operating a cartel for the period of 1984 to 2002; ArcelorMittal received the largest fine of €45.7 million.

 In May 2012, the company sold Skyline Steel and Astralloy to Nucor for $605 million.

-As of July 2012, due to overcapacity and reduced demand in Europe, it had idled 9 of 25 blast furnaces.
+In July 2012, due to overcapacity and reduced demand in Europe, it had idled 9 of 25 blast furnaces.
 In October 2012, it permanently shut down two blast furnaces in Florange, France.
 However, it revived them two months later when it agreed with the French government on a substantial investment.

 In May 2013, the company sold a 15% interest in its Labrador Trough iron ore mining and infrastructure asset to Posco and China Steel for $1.1 billion.